JonahGroendal/inverse-trs/README.md

 Each operation requires payment in the reference asset and returns a synthetic asset representing your stake in the pool.
 You can sell out of either pool at any time with `sellHedge(amount, to)` and `sellLeverage(amount, to)`.

+### Deployments
+TODO

+### Risks
+#### Not Audited
+This system is not audited.
+The swap contract is quite small and I did my best to ensure it's not vulnerable to any exploits, but I cannot guarantee that it's safe.

+#### Administered
+The Swap and Token contracts are administed and upgradeable by me, but they're behind a one-week timelock.
+This enforces that I must announce any parameter changes or upgrades a week in advance, giving traders time to exit the system in the event that I try to do something malicious.

 ## Nomenclature
 ### Swap Contracts
 Contracts are defined by their reference equity and denominating asset, for example "ETH/USD".